-According to 2016 data from the U.S. Census Bureau, Flint has the nation's highest poverty rate among U.S. cities, with at least 65,000 residents.
 An estimated 58% of the residents under age 18 live below the poverty line compared to a national average of 18%, which ranks first in the childhood poverty base from Michigan's 2016 median household income data.

-A high number of children had abnormal levels of lead in their blood.
-This even doubled after 18 months.
-Even though the water failed tests several times after the switch.
-The residents were not alerted.
-They informed only about nine months later about the problem.
-Families have been suffering for months without clean water.
-They had to find alternative sources.
+A high number of children had abnormal levels of lead in their blood, which doubled after 18 months.
+The residents were not alerted even though the water failed tests several times after the switch.
+They were informed about the problem only about nine months later.

 Flint’s Water Crisis

-The 19th century is one of the golden times of the said place; during this time, Flint became one of the major lumbering areas in the Saginaw Trail history became the leading manufacturer of automobiles and carriages.
-Moreover, the city was named the “Vehicle City” and grew into a manufacturing powerhouse for General Motors’s Buick and Chevrolet cars.
+The 19th century was one of the golden times of the said place; during this time, Flint became one of the major lumbering areas in the Saginaw Trail history and the leading manufacturer of automobiles and carriages.

 But the city’s glory didn’t last after General Motors downsized its workforce from 80,000 to 8,000 within the vicinity.
 Flint then faced a deep economic depression; this made the city’s population lower down to half.